 Young's Jersey Dairy

-But first things first… Although located just a couple miles outside of the city proper, Young’s Jersey Dairy is an absolute must for any Yellow Springs visit.
+Young's Jersey Dairy is an absolute must for any Yellow Springs visit.
 The working dairy and event center has been run by four generations of the Young family.
-There are farm animals to visit; games and playgrounds to explore; breakfast, lunch, dinner and dessert to savor - there's something for everyone!
+From farm animals to visit, games and playgrounds to explore and breakfast, lunch, dinner, plus dessert to savor - there's something for everyone!

 Hiking & Biking